John 1:8: Analysis

-According to Witham "He" refers to John, that he was not the true light, since the word was the light, which is expressed as the true light, to bar anyone from thinking that John the Baptist was the light.
+According to Robert Witham, "He" refers to John, that he was not the true light, since the word was the light, which is expressed as the true light, to bar anyone from thinking that John the Baptist was the light.
+For Heinrich Meyer, ἦν in the Greek text (ēn) "is emphatic, and is therefore placed in the front: he was not the Light", while "in the second clause, μαρτυρήσῃ (marturēsē) emphatically takes the lead".

+René Kieffer notes that John was "only" a witness, and that Jesus, during his ministry (John 5:36), asserts that his own testimony is greater than John's.

 Commentary from the Church Fathers

+Thomas Aquinas assembled the following quotations regarding this verse from the early Fathers of the Church: